 An at-fault driver is personally liable for damages that exceed the limits of his/her coverage.

 So it usually makes sense for a driver to purchase as much liability insurance as he or she can afford, especially if the driver has significant assets (such as a home).

 Under California’s “shared fault” law, also known as its “comparative negligence” or “comparative fault” law, a driver who is partially liable for an accident may still be able to recover damages.

 A good insurer will fight for its policyholder, so that its driver will be assigned the lowest percentage of fault.
 The other driver will be responsible for the percentage of damages attributed to him or her.

 If the other driver has liability insurance, his/her percentage of damages will be paid out of that policy, to a maximum of the policy’s limits.

-The best way to be protected for an at-fault accident is to have good health insurance, according to Pasadena car accident lawyer Neil Shouse.
+The best way to be protected from an at-fault accident is to have good health insurance, according to Pasadena car accident lawyer Neil Shouse.